-A lot of the tutorials online teaching us to install and setup tightVncServer.
+A lot of the tutorials online teaching us to install and configure tightVncServer.

 However, that is totally unnecessary, Ubuntu comes with vnc4server right out of the box (I’m using Ubuntu 12.04 LTS).
 And vnc4server is quite easy to configure.